-- Subject to the successful completion of the international treaty examination process, this DTA will be implemented domestically by Order in Council in accordance with section BH 1(3) of the Income Tax Act 2004. - The DTA will be implemented by way of an overriding treaty regulation.
+Subject to the successful completion of the Parliamentary treaty examination process, this DTA will be implemented domestically by Order in Council in accordance with section BH 1(3) of the Income Tax Act 2004.

+The DTA will be implemented by way of an overriding treaty regulation.
 Section BH 1 of the Income Tax Act 2004 enables DTAs to be given effect by Order in Council.
-It also provides that the DTA will override the Income Tax Act 2004 and any other enactment relating to income tax, unpaid tax and the exchange of information relating to a tax.
-This override is necessary to give effect to the terms of the DTA and will effectively override the Income Tax Act 2004 and the Tax Administration Act 1994.
+It also provides that the DTA will override the Income Tax Act 2004, the Tax Administration Act 1994, any other Inland Revenue Act, the Official Information Act 1982, the Privacy Act 1993 in relation to income tax, unpaid tax and the exchange of information relating to a tax.
+This override is necessary to give effect to the terms of the DTA.